 The first, or "So Like Us" approach, is used by the worldwide Nonhuman Rights Project.
 It seeks legal personhood status and various other protections for a group of animals (great apes, elephants, and whales) on the grounds of their alleged likeness to humans, which is wrong in several ways.
-First, this likeness is the wrong reason to treat an animal well - reasons should focus on <a href="https://docs.org/humans.com/humans.c
+First, this likeness is the wrong reason to treat an animal well - reasons should focus on them, not on humans.
+Second, it leaves most animals utterly at the mercy of human neglect and cruelty.
+Third, it is wrong about nature, assuming that life forms are lined up like the rungs of a ladder, with humans securely at the top, without considering the fact that animals have some abilities that humans utterly lack (birds' ability to navigate by magnetic fields, for example, or echolocation, dolphins' ability to perceive what is inside an object through reverberations).
+Finally, humans are not exemplary in all ways and are excelled by many animals in their ability to live cooperatively together and to make peace in situations of conflict.
+Each form of animal life should be investigated in all its beauty and strangeness, rather than assuming, smugly, that human beings are at the top.